radiac/django-tagulous/docs/models.rst

 Custom Tag Models
 -----------------

-A custom tag model should extend ``tagulous.models.TagModel`` so that Tagulous can find the fields and methods it expects, and so it uses the appropriate tag model manager and queryset.
+A custom tag model should subclass ``tagulous.models.TagModel``, so that Tagulous can find the fields and methods it expects, and so it uses the appropriate tag model manager and queryset.

 A custom tag model is a normal model in every other way, except it can have a `TagMeta`_ class to define default options for the class.

-The ``tagulous.models.TagModel`` sets the following fields which should not be
-altered:

-There is `an example <_example_custom_tag_model>`_ which illustrates both of these.
+There is `an example <_example_custom_tag_model>`_ which illustrates how to create a custom tag model.

+If you want to use tag trees, you will need to subclass ``tagulous.models.TagTreeModel`` instead.
+The only difference is that there will be extra fields on the model - see `tag trees`_ for more details.

 TagMeta